smazzin/elevateheating/content/heating-repair.md

 ## Heating Repair Experts You Can Trust

 When the cold weather hits, you want to make sure your heating system is working properly.
-Elevate Heating & Cooling offers reliable home centrail air heating repairs for gas furnace heaters and heat pumps
+Elevate Heating & Cooling offers reliable home central air heating repairs for gas furnace heaters and heat pumps

 ## Symptoms of a Broken Heating System